What are kidney stones?

 - Certain condiments, table salt and some spice blends

-You can usually get enough calcium from your diet without supplements if you eat 3-4 servings of calcium-rich food.
+You can usually get enough calcium from your diet without supplements if you eat three to four servings of calcium-rich food.
 Many food and beverages have calcium in them.
 Some foods and beverages might be easy to include on a daily basis with meals are:

 Foods rich in calcium

 Milk, buttermilk (lower fat is best)